MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_13_Azure Monitor.md

 #### Task 5: Create a storage account

-In this task, you will create a storage account with a file share and obtain the storage account key.
+In this task, you will create a storage account.

 1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Storage accounts** and press the **Enter** key.